 In rooms that are more than 12 meters long and/or eight meters wide, an expansion element is also needed in the middle.
-This also applies to doorways, archways (doorless openings between rooms), protruding masonry and rooms with complex shapes.
+This also applies to doorways, archwavs (doorless openings rooms), protruding between masonry and rooms with complex shapes.
 You can find out everything you need to know about this in our article on expansion joints.